 - You're not insured when you die

 If you buy a term life policy, you’re only insured for a specified amount of time, agreed when you take out the policy – after which, your policy ends.
 The policy will only pay out if you die during your policy term.
 So, for example, if you buy 20 years’ of life cover, but die in 21 years’ time, you’ll no longer be insured – so your family wouldn't be able to claim.
-You can read more about different types of life cover here.
+Alternative types of life insurance are also available.

 - You don’t pay your premiums